-Using the values for hilltop curvature generated in Section 4.1, published parameters for erosion rate and material properties outlined in Table 2 and Equation 10, the average sediment transport coefficient (D) of each landscape can be calculated as a function of grid resolution.
-Figure 8 displays the relationship between diffusivity and grid resolution for each of the three study sites.
-The data for Santa Cruz Island and Oregon Coast Range both show a gradual increase in diffusivity with grid size, the rate of which reduces with increasing grid size.
+Using the values for hilltop curvature generated in Section 4.1, published parameters for erosion rate and material properties outlined in Table (2) and Equation (10), the average sediment transport coefficient (D) of each landscape can be calculated as a function of grid resolution.
+Figure (8) displays the relationship between diffusivity and grid resolution for each of the three study sites.
+The

+- 570 data for Santa Cruz Island and Oregon Coast Range both show a gradual increase in diffusivity with decreasing grid resolution, the rate of which reduces with decreasing grid resolution.
 The Gabilan Mesa data does not exhibit the same trend, with little variability in calculated D values as resolution is decreased.
-Although the Oregon Coast Range and Santa Cruz Island datasets exhibit an increase in estimated D, all of the values for each location fall within the range of values for D compiled by Hurst et al. (2013c).
+Although the Oregon Coast Range and Santa Cruz Island datasets exhibit an increase in estimated D, all of the values for each location fall within the range of values for D compiled by - 575 Hurst et al. (2013c).